What Is a Cardiac Catheterization?

 Doctors do cardiac catheterizations in an operating room called a catheterization lab.

 In a cardiac catheterization:

-- Small sticky patches (electrodes) are placed on the chest.
-They're attached to an electrocardiograph (ECG) monitor, which checks the heartbeat throughout the procedure.
+- Small sticky patches (electrodes) placed on your child’s chest are attached to an electrocardiograph (ECG) monitor.
+This checks the heartbeat throughout the procedure.

-- A sheath (like a tube about the size of a coffee straw) is inserted into a blood vessel.
+- Puts a sheath (a tube about the size of a coffee straw) through the skin and into a blood vessel.
 The sheath lets the catheter enter the blood vessel smoothly.